IBRAHAM0/Loan-Performance-Analysis-Dashboard/README.md

-Problem Statement: Analyzing Bank Loan Performance and Risk Assessment
+# Analyzing Bank Loan Performance and Risk Assessment

-A) Brief Introduction
+## Overview

-		- Financial institutions rely on loans as a primary source of revenue, but effectively managing loan performance is critical to minimizing risk and maximizing returns.
-		- This project focuses on analyzing key metrics related to loan applications, funded amounts, repayments, and borrower financial health.
-		- By leveraging data-driven insights, we aim to enhance decision-making, optimize loan approval strategies, and mitigate risk.
+Financial institutions depend on loans as a major source of revenue.
+However, effective loan performance management is essential for minimizing risk and maximizing returns.
+This project focuses on analyzing key metrics related to loan applications, funded amounts, repayments, and borrower financial health.
+By leveraging data-driven insights, we aim to enhance decision-making, optimize loan approval strategies, and mitigate risk.

-B.) Objective
+## Objectives
+The primary objectives of this project include:

-		- The goal of this analysis is to evaluate loan portfolio performance, identify trends, and assess borrower risk.
+- Evaluating loan portfolio performance to identify trends and patterns.
+- Assessing borrower risk based on key financial indicators.
-		- We will track key performance indicators (KPIs), including  total loan applications, funded amounts, repayments, interest rates, and debt-to-income ratios.
+- Tracking key performance indicators (KPIs) such as total loan applications, funded amounts, repayments, interest rates, and debt-to-income ratios.
-		- Additionally, we will categorize loans as "Good" or "Bad" based on  	performance metrics and monitor Month-to-Date (MTD) and Month-over-Month (MoM) changes.
+- Classifying loans as "Good" or "Bad" based on repayment behavior and performance metrics.
+- Monitoring Month-to-Date (MTD) and Month-over-Month (MoM) changes in loan performance.

-C) Key Performance Areas
+## Key Performance Areas

-	1. Loan Portfolio Analysis:
+### 1. Loan Portfolio Analysis

-		- Total loan applications, approvals, and disbursements
+- Tracking total loan applications, approvals, and disbursements.
-		- Monthly and regional trends in lending activities
+- Analyzing monthly and regional trends in lending activities.
-		- Loan term and borrower employment length impact
+- Assessing the impact of loan terms and borrower employment length on approvals and repayments.

-	2. Financial Performance Metrics:
+### 2. Financial Performance Metrics

-		- Total funded amounts and repayments
+- Evaluating total funded amounts and repayments.
-		- MTD and MoM variations in funding and collections
+- Analyzing Month-to-Date (MTD) and Month-over-Month (MoM) variations in funding and collections.
-		- Average interest rates and debt-to-income ratio trends
+- Monitoring trends in average interest rates and debt-to-income ratios.

-	3. Loan Risk Assessment:
+### 3. Loan Risk Assessment

-		- Identification of Good vs. Bad loans based on repayment behavior
+- Identifying "Good" vs. "Bad" loans based on repayment behavior.
-		- Breakdown of loan performance by loan status categories
+- Categorizing loan performance by loan status.
-		- Home ownership impact on loan approval and repayment rates
+- Assessing the impact of home ownership on loan approvals and repayment rates.

+## Conclusion
-By analyzing these KPIs, we aim to optimize the lending process, improve financial stability, and drive informed decision-making for future loan disbursements.
+By analyzing these key metrics, we aim to optimize the lending process, enhance financial stability, and support informed decision-making for future loan disbursements.